Skip to main content

 Buy the Pod Point Solo 3S if:

-• A 5-year warranty matters more to you than smart features
+• A five-year warranty matters more than clever software

 Detailed breakdown